Legal Advice for Compensation Insurance Claims & TPD Payouts

 Free Online Claim Check

-How whiplash is treated after a car accident is specific to the nature and severity of your injury.
-Typically, whiplash can be treated with over-the-counter pain relievers, ice packs, and rest.
+How you treat whiplash after a car accident is specific to the nature and severity of your injury.
+However, the primary method of whiplash treatment is the use of medication, such as over-the-counter pain relievers, ice packs, and rest.
 However, in cases of severe or prolonged pain, a doctor may recommend alternatives, such as:

 • Physical therapy